renehorstmann/Pixelc/README.md

 ## WebApp
 [Pixelc WebApp](https://renehorstmann.github.io/pixelc) compiled with emscripten.

-> Add the WebApp in your browser to the homescreen, to get the real WebApp fullscreen feeling
+> Add the WebApp in your browser to the homescreen, to get the real WebApp fullscreen feeling.

 ![example_image](example.png)